EU-ECDC/hivPlatform/NOTES.md

 10. Check behaviour of the tool when run as installed package, not as loaded with `pkgload`.
 11. Change deployment on ECDC server to use installed package, not code loaded with `pkgload`.
 12. Create CLI example to showcase the tool when running from console.
 13. Fix github action in hivModelling repo.
+(DONE)